 Danielle Jackson is a critic, researcher, and arts administrator.
 As the co-founder and former co-director of the Bronx Documentary Center, a photography gallery and educational space, Danielle helped conceive, develop, and implement the organization’s mission and programs.
-Formerly, she ran the Cultural Department at Magnum Photos NY.
+Formerly, she ran the Cultural Department at the photo agency, Magnum Photos NY.
+Her projects have been covered by NPR, Wall Street Journal, and ABC News, and her essays on art and politics have appeared on Artnet.
 She teaches courses in photography and visual culture at Stanford in New York and New York University.
-Her writing has appeared in various art publications.
+She is a 2024 Getty Museum Guest Scholar.

 For New York Review of Architecture: Humble Abode